urql-graphql/urql/docs/extending-and-experimenting.md

 };
 ```

+so now that we have the methods to refresh our token
-so now we can transform the previous exchange to handle this promise.
+we can transform the previous exchange to handle the
+returned promise.

 ```js
 import { pipe, fromPromise, map } from 'wonka';